 - Remote location: Tucked far away from city lights, it’s the perfect place to escape the buzz and lose yourself under a sky full of stars.

-- High altitude: At a whopping 14,764 feet above sea level, you’re practically stargazing from space.
+- High altitude: At 14,764 feet above sea level, you’re practically stargazing from space.
 The thin air up here means crystal-clear views of the universe.

 - Low pollution: With its chilly air, low humidity, and lack of atmospheric fuzz, Hanle is a stargazing paradise.
 Think of it as nature’s way of rolling out the red carpet for the stars.